funtedvr/TopazTerminator/README.md

 # TopazTerminator

 F, Another driver got burned..
-Basically, I was gatekeeping this wsftprm.sys driver for a while ;) but since someone posted a public POC https://github.com/xM0kht4r/AV-EDR-Killer , I'm ungatekeeping it.
+I was gatekeeping wsftprm.sys driver for a while ;) but since someone posted a public POC https://github.com/xM0kht4r/AV-EDR-Killer , I'm ungatekeeping it.
 We all know it'll get added to the driver blocklist soon, so here's my implementation for the same — in C

 This project exploits the vulnerable `wsftprm.sys` (Topaz Antifraud kernel driver) to terminate protected processes (e.g., antivirus/EDR services) on Windows.